Ferrari-7/language-modelling-and-text-generation-using-RNNs/README.md

 | setup.sh | shell file which opens a virtual enviroment and installs necessary packages listed in requirements.txt |

 ## User instructions
 1. Download the csv files from Kaggle.
 Then add the files to folder called data.
-Link to data here:
 Link to data [here](https://www.kaggle.com/datasets/aashita/nyt-comments).
 The code in this repository has been trained on a random sampling of 100 comments.
 I chose only to include one csv file (“CommentsApril2017.csv”).

 2. Use **setup.sh** to install the necessary packages required to run the scripts like so: